 Speaking of shaking things up, this advice comes from Marie Forleo.
 And, it’s pretty much perfect.

-According to Marie, the best way to regain your passion is by mixing-up the following recipe to create what she calls the “Everlasting Passion-tini.”
+According to Marie, the best way to regain your passion for business is by mixing-up the following recipe to create what she calls the “Everlasting Passion-tini.”

 One part turning pro.
 This means accepting and overcoming resistance, such as self-doubt.
 Once you do, you won’t give-up when you question your decision.
 You’ll use that as motivation to move forward.